 The following weekend, he spent the entire evening playing Guns on my PC with us spectating from the sofa.
 A weird sensation took over as I saw him listening to his pilot’s orders and firing the ship’s weapons: I remembered what it had been like playing the game at Rezzed and had to admit I’d actually enjoyed myself.
 My other-half was watching me and asked me what I was thinking – and was amazed when I told him I thought I might buy a copy for myself.

 A few days later I ended up installing it on our PlayStation 4.
-The developer had told us it had taken a lot of work but they’d managed to sort out cross-play, so I thought it would be cool if my stepson and I could play together.
-Obviously though I needed to get some practice in first so he’d no longer think I was bad and that’s what I’ve been doing for the past month.
+The developer had told us it had taken an awful lot of work but they’d managed to sort out cross-play, so I thought it would be cool if my stepson and I could play together.
+Obviously I needed to get some practice in first so he’d no longer think I was, so that’s what I’ve been putting hours into for the past month.
 And I’m not going to lie: I’m completely hooked.
 I’ve not even touched The Elder Scrolls Online for ages.

 I’m currently a level nine Engineer for the Anglean Republic and, although I prefer the co-op play mode, I’ve participated in a few PvP matches and even managed to win on a couple of occasions.
 There’s something about working as part of the team, focusing on my role of repairing our vessel while listening out for their commands and doing what I can to help, that’s strangely addictive.
 Women are in the minority but there are more female characters than I expected to see so I feel at home.